johansan/obsidian-featured-image/README.md

 16. **Fill Resized Dimensions**
     - Default: `false`
     - Description: When enabled, resized thumbnails will be exactly the size specified by max width and height, maintaining aspect ratio and cropping to fill the dimensions.
-    - Usage: Enable this if you want consistently sized thumbnails with the exact dimensions specified, cropped from the center.
+    - Usage: Enable this if you want consistently sized thumbnails with the exact dimensions specified, cropped according to your alignment settings.
 Keep disabled to resize the image while maintaining the original aspect ratio without cropping.

+17. **Resized Vertical Align**
+    - Default: `top`
+    - Description: Choose the vertical alignment (top, center, bottom) for cropped images when Fill Resized Dimensions is enabled.
+    - Usage: This setting determines which part of the image is preserved when cropping vertically.

+18. **Resized Horizontal Align**
+    - Default: `center`
+    - Description: Choose the horizontal alignment (left, center, right) for cropped images when Fill Resized Dimensions is enabled.
+    - Usage: This setting determines which part of the image is preserved when cropping horizontally.

 ![Settings](images/settings.png)